Made in Japan (EP)

-"Made in Japan" is the debut extended play and soundtrack by American singers Bella Thorne and Zendaya.
-The album was released on August 21, 2012 by Walt Disney.
-"Fashion is My Kryptonite" was released as single on July 20, 2012.
+Made in Japan is the debut extended play and soundtrack by American actresses and singers Bella Thorne and Zendaya.
+The album was released on August 21, 2012, by Walt Disney.
+"Fashion Is My Kryptonite" was released as single on July 20, 2012.

 Promotion

 On August 3, Disney Channel premiere the music video of "Fashion Is My Kryptonite".
 The song was also included in the Walmart deluxe edition of Shake It Up: Live 2 Dance soundtrack.
 On August 4, Thorne and Zendaya were interviewed by Radio Disney and talked about the production of the EP.
 "Fashion Is My Kryptonite", "Made in Japan" and "The Same Heart" were performed during the double episode of Shake It Up, also named Made in Japan.
 The performances reached 4.5 million views.

 Commercial reception

 All the songs peaked at Billboard Kid Digital Songs.
 "Fashion Is My Kryptonite" reached number two, "Made in Japan" peaked at number three, and "The Same Heart" reached number four.